-- Slide Sash Windows – vintage feel with a sliding window down or up with a square hatch feature to add character.
+- Slide Sash Windows – vintage feel with a window that slides down or up and a square hatch feature to add character.

 - Casement Windows – the most popular design that allows you to fully open the window to maximise on ventilation and fresh air.

 - Lead Windows – come in plain or with a stainless glass effect for a traditional or modern appearance.